python-websockets/websockets/docs/faq/common.rst

 * Poor network connectivity.
 * More traffic than the recipient can handle.

-See the discussion of :doc:`timeouts <../topics/timeouts>` for details.
+See the discussion of :doc:`keepalive <../topics/keepalive>` for details.

 If websockets' default timeout of 20 seconds is too short for your use case, you can adjust it with the ``ping_timeout`` argument.